I thought prayer beads were only for Catholics. Is it really okay for Protestants to use beads in prayer?

 So what is the point of all of this?

 I want people to know that God loves each of us deeply.
 Yet in our crazy busy lives we often forget that, becoming disconnected from God.
 It’s easy then to feel as if we are alone.
 Prayer is one of our primary opportunities to reconnect with God.
-The prayers beads make that process accessible, leading us to a deeper, more profound experience of God’s grace and peace.
+The prayer beads make that process accessible, leading us to a deeper, more profound experience of God’s grace and peace.